Leaving the scene of an accident is a crime in Michigan

 What to do if you are charged or have left the scene

 If you have received a citation for leaving the scene of an accident, contact a lawyer for representation in the court system.
-If you freaking out after leaving the scene of an accident and haven’t been caught yet, contact a lawyer to help you sort it out and establish a plan to cover the following matters:
+If you are freaking out after leaving the scene of an accident and haven’t been caught yet, contact a lawyer to help you sort it out and establish a solid plan to address all of the following urgent matters:

 - Whether or not you should talk to the police.

-- Whether you should file an insurance claim.
+- Whether an insurance claim should be filed.

 - Getting your car out of the impound.

 - Dealing with the court system (arraignment, bond, pretrial conference, trial).

 You have a right to a lawyer and a right to remain silent!

 Let us explain the dos and don’ts if you are faced with any of the above hit and run scenarios:

 - DO retain an attorney to speak on your behalf.